CeTesDev/CeTesDev/README.md

 ### [Algorithms](https://isocpp.org/)

-I have made many [C++](https://isocpp.org/) algorithms such as:
+I have made many algorithms such as:

-- Lists
-- Tails
-- Stacks
-- Searching
-- Mathematics
-- Sorting
+- Counting Digits
-- Trees
+- Print Primes
 - And much more...

-I've made other [C++](https://isocpp.org/) programs, such as calculators, employees, and more.\
 They are just for fun, to learn, and to practice. 🙂

 <a href="https://github.com/minetest-mods/vehicle_mash">